Back to Reference

 CIEM: Your Guide to Cloud Infrastructure Entitlement Management

-Managing and securing cloud environments is more complex than ever.
+Managing and securing cloud environments is more complex than ever, with a recent survey finding that for 45% of executives, a cloud-based attack is a top concern.
 As multi-cloud and hybrid-cloud setups become the norm, organizations face a growing need for visibility, control, and compliance.
 Enter CIEM: Cloud Infrastructure Entitlement Management.
 These solutions are reshaping how IT professionals, cybersecurity teams, and decision-makers address cloud security challenges.

 This guide unpacks what CIEM is, why it's essential, and how it works.
 Whether you're a security engineer, DevOps professional, or CISO, this article will provide actionable insights to help you understand and leverage CIEM effectively.